dmazin/learn-kube-hard-way-declarative/notes.md

 The subnet module outputs the created subnets.
 I used `terraform console` to play around with the returned values, and then found that I can simply use a list comprehension to loop over the outputs: `[for s in module.subnets.subnets: s.ip_cidr_range]`.

 Wee!
 I feel great.
 My firewall rules match the output in Learn Kubernetes the Hard Way.
 See commit 2bb2eaa.
 Wrapping up for the day.

+### 7 Jan 2023
+I'm so excited about this project that I woke up on a Saturday morning to continue working on it. :-) I think Eamon will sleep in for another 20 mins, at least.

+The next step is to [allocate a public IP address](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md#kubernetes-public-ip-address).